ICYMI: #TWTBlog’s Homework Mini-Series

 On Saturday, Melanie wrote “Ways to Involve Caregivers,” which was a thoughtful post about involving family members with the writing process at home.
 In addition, Melanie also shared tips for engaging caregivers with writing by hosting a schoolwide family writing night.

 We hope last week’s mini-series inspired you to start a conversation with your colleagues about homework in your schools.
-Please leave a comment below — or reach out to us privately — if you’d like to keep the conversation going.
+Comments are closed on this post so please reach out to us if you’d like to keep the conversation going.